1. Troubleshooting guide

 Tip: For Google Analytics data, you can use the Dimensions and Metrics Explorer to find compatible fields.

-User interface / functionality issues
+User interface and functionality issues

 If Looker Studio suddenly stops working or otherwise misbehaves, incompatible extensions or add-ons could be causing the problem.